 The adjacent canal had been constructed 10 years earlier, but the area was still mostly fields and market gardens.
 However, it was built to last, accommodating 1734 people, and was able to cope with the rapidly developing streets around it.
 It became a centre for the Trinity College Cambridge mission to inner city London, at the end of the 19th century, and was Grade II listed in 1954.

-However, as the local population reduced with the development of the park, it became something of a white elephant, and eventually the church had to move services out in 1970.
-Despite attempts to maintain it, no use could be found until, in 1977, it was sold to the Celestial Church of Christ.
+Such was the local population expansion that the graveyard filled up by 1856.
+It was therefore turned into a small garden, opened in 1887.
+However, as the local population reduced in the mid-20th century with the development of the park, the building became something of a white elephant, and eventually the congregation had to move services out in 1970.
+Despite attempts to maintain it, no use could be found until, in 1977, it was sold to the Celestial Church of Christ, who also couldn’t afford to maintain it.
 That same year, vandals broke into the crypt, desecrating coffins, graffiti-ing walls, mutilating corpses – apparently driving a stake through the chest of one corpse and playing football with a 100yr old skull!
 There was even talk of smallpox danger from the disturbed corpses and skeletons in the crypt.

-Can anyone decypher this sign on the side of St George’s?!
+Can anyone decipher this sign on the side of St George’s?!

 Have a look for yourself, from Jubilee Plaza by the underpass.

 We were lucky enough to be sent, from Austalia in 2021, this image of a memorial in Nunhead Cemetery.
 It marks the re-burial site of the human remains which were removed from St George’s crypt in 1993 when the conversion to flats was carried out (see comments from Dave Phillips and Dony below).